Updated March 31, 2026

 - Workers' compensation is required in Utah for businesses with 1+ employees, so workers' compensation for tire shops in Utah should be part of the quote review if the shop has employees.

-- Utah exempts sole proprietors, partners, and LLC members from the workers' compensation requirement listed in the state data, so ownership structure matters when comparing auto tire shop insurance requirements in Utah.
+- Utah exempts sole proprietors, partners, and LLC members from the workers' compensation requirement, so ownership structure matters when comparing auto tire shop insurance requirements in Utah.

-- Utah requires businesses to maintain proof of general liability coverage for most commercial leases, so landlords may ask for evidence of business insurance for tire shops in Utah before move-in or renewal.
+- Most commercial leases in Utah require proof of general liability coverage, so landlords may ask for evidence of business insurance for tire shops in Utah before move-in or renewal.

 - The Utah Insurance Department regulates the market, so buyers should confirm policy forms, endorsements, and certificates align with lease and contract requirements.